 As with any surgical procedure, there is a risk of infection after cataract surgery.
 Post-op infection is very rare, occurring in less than one in every 5,000 cases.
 A full listing of potential risks and side-effects will be provided to you with your informed consent.

 You can hop on a plane the day of surgery if you’d like.
-There are swimming restrictions for two weeks.
-You can still get in the water to cool off, but no putting your head under water for two weeks after surgery.
+There are swimming restrictions for 7 days.
+You can still get in the water to cool off, but no putting your head under water for 7 days after surgery.
 As for exercise, we’d like you to rest a few days but then can resume your normal routine.
 Just remember to protect your eyes for a few weeks.